January 20, 1985: Apple attempts to build on the triumph of the previous year’s “1984” Macintosh commercial with another Super Bowl ad.

 The product wasn’t anywhere near as exciting as the Macintosh’s launch from the previous year.
 But the goal was also to sell skeptical customers on Apple’s new product line.
 At that point, Mac sales remained a fraction of what they should have been.

 Unfortunately, the concept for the commercial was terrible.
-Singing a grim version of “hi-ho, hi-ho, it’s off to work we go,” the ad’s unseeing office drones trudged up a hill, only to follow each other off a cliff.
+Singing a grim version of the song “Heigh-Ho” from Snow White and the Seven Dwarfs (“Heigh-ho, heigh-ho, it’s off to work we go”), the ad’s unseeing office drones trudged up a hill, only to follow each other off a cliff.
 Eventually, one businessman removes his blindfold and looks around, finding himself alone with Macintosh Office.

 ‘Lemmings’ is a critical and commercial failure